 But when you spill some food on the floor or a flowerpot falls over, nothing can beat the convenience of a lightweight, portable cordless stick vacuums for cleaning up a small mess.

 Corded vs. Cordless Vacuums

 The first stick vacuums introduced into the marketplace, like the ElectricBroom so popular in the mid-20th century, were all corded models.
 They were lighter and definitely more convenient to use than a large canister or upright but still tethered the user to a power source.

 Many corded models remain on the market.
 However, the most popular stick vacuums today are cordless.
 They can be taken anywhere quickly, vacuum up small areas, and be put away again – all in the matter of a minute or two.
-And the best cordless stick vacuums have almost as much power as many bulkier, unwieldy standard units.
+And the best cordless stick vacuums have almost as much power as much bulkier, unwieldy standard units.

 Choosing a Cordless Stick Vacuum

 You won’t find any of our top 5 best cordless stick vacuums failing that test; our first choice comes in at well under five pounds and is able to get around corners or into tight areas with ease, while others are quite a bit heavier but still maneuver well.